Cédric Bessi: Early and personal life

 Paris at the age of 19 years-old and earned a Judo Coaching and Personal Trainer Diploma from the Institute of Judo in Paris.
 Outside of Judoka, he achieved a Vocational Studies Certificate [BEP] in accounting.
-He also himself served as a Council Member of the Executive Committee of the Monaco Judo Federation.
+He also himself served as a Council Member of the executive committee of the Monaco Judo Federation.

 Career

 He started Judo at the age of five supported by his father but was later coached by Marcel Pietri, Technical Director of the Monegasque Judo Federation and Coach of the Judo Club of Monaco.

-He was a bronze medalist in the -66kg category at the 2011 Games of the Small States of Europe in Liechtenstein.
-He was also a bronze medalist in the -73kg category at the 2019 Games of the Small States of Europe in Montenegro.
+He was a bronze medalist in the -66 kg category at the 2011 Games of the Small States of Europe in Liechtenstein.
+He was also a bronze medalist in the -73 kg category at the 2019 Games of the Small States of Europe in Montenegro.

 Bessi was selected to compete at the delayed 2020 Summer Games in Tokyo, one of only six athletes from the principality of Monaco to compete.
 They were given a personal send off at the Yacht Club de Monaco by Albert II, Prince of Monaco.
 Competing at the Games, on the 26 July 2021, he won his opening judo bought in the -73 kg category against Lucas Diallo of Burkina Faso.
 In the round-of-16 he was defeated by eventual medalist Tsend-Ochiryn Tsogtbaatar of Mongolia.